CSO calls on Gov Masari to release anti-corruption activist, Shehu

 The call was contained in a statement signed by the Convener, CN, Comrade Deji Adeyanju, where they condemned the alleged arrest and detention of Shehu by the Katsina State Government.

-“There is a clear pattern of harassment of anti-corruption activists in Nigeria and this need to stop.
+“There is a clear pattern of harassment of anti-corruption activists in Nigeria and this needs to stop.

 “We call on the Government of Katsina State to release Mahdi Shehu or we write embassies in Nigeria to place visa ban on officials of Katsina State Government for violating his rights.
 Journalism is not a crime.
 A free press holds those in government accountable.”

-The statement also expressed worry over suppression of activists and civic freedom in the country.
+The statement also expressed worry over the suppression of activists and civic freedom in the country.

-ALSO READ: Bandits’ attacks on schools bad omen for education in North — PTA

 “We are worried about the rapid deterioration of civic freedoms in Nigeria.
 These incidents are part of a broader crackdown on civil society, including on journalists and other whistleblowers.